-Couple quick announcements: On August 5 th, our club meeting will have a Committee Fair, where our various committees will set up around the room and look to recruit our membership to join.
+Couple quick announcements:

+On August 5 th , our club meeting will have a Committee Fair, where our various committees will set up around the room and look to recruit our membership to join.
 If you are interested in seeing what other committees our club has to offer, be sure to attend on August 5 th .

 Beginning August 1, the cost for lunch will increase by \$1 to \$16.
-If you plan to attend our weekly meeting, please sign up for lunch so we can get an accurate count.
+If you plan to attend our eting, please sign up for lunch so we can get an accurate count

-District Governor Traci Sincock's birthday is September 17 th and for her birthday, she would like nothing more than to see all the clubs in the district get out in their community for an Impact Service Day.
+District Governor Traci Sincock's birthday is September 17 th and for her birthday, she would like To thing one borned of the clubs in the district generation in the binded, she would nee Day.
 Traci will be out and about with media crew in tow making stops and visits seeing the clubs in action.
 More details to come about what our club will be doing, but please plan on being involved.